 Read more about the coverages of pet insurance in Texas.

-No, pet insurance cannot be used immediately.
+No, pet insurance cannot be used immediately after purchase.
 Every pet insurance has a waiting period for the coverage to begin after you enroll.
 The coverage for accident-only plans begins within one or two days, while illness coverage usually takes 14 days or more.

 The age of your pet can significantly affect your quoted pet insurance premium.
 For example, older dogs or cats are more expensive to cover since they suffer from more health problems and are more prone to accidents or illnesses.
 Small breeds of pets are usually the cheapest to insure.